thawn/ttmp32gme/README.md

 MP3::Tag
 Image::Info

+### Build requirements

-for building from source, you also need:
+For building from source, you also need:

 pp